Yes! I have availability* for RevPit authors who want to work with an editor, even if you didn’t sub to me in the Annual Contest.

 Also available in half-hour increments.

-A self-guided workshop featuring my favorite self-editing tool for novelists
+An on-demand self-guided workshop featuring my favorite self-editing tool for novelists.
+This is always where I start with my RevPit winners.

 In this step-by-step workshop, learn how to create a reverse outline for your novel and use it to get a bird’s eye view of your story.